wp-plugins/theatre/readme.txt

 == Changelog ==

+=0.2.1=
+* Theatre now has it's own admin menu
+* New settings page

 = 0.2 =
-* Default template for productions.
 * Several smart functions which can be used inside templates.
+* Short code for listing of events.

 = 0.1 =
 * Basic version of the plugin.